networkit/networkit/README.md

 # Contact

-For questions regarding NetworKit, feel free to open a new issue.
+For questions regarding NetworKit, have a look at our [issues-section][issues] and see if there is already an open discussion.
+If not feel free to open a new issue.
 To stay updated about this project, subscribe to our [mailing list][list].

 # Contributions